truzo/tomango-2018/site/content/blog/email-marketing-still-effective-4040-20-minutes-says-answer-yes.md

 title: "Is email marketing still effective? £4,040 in 20 minutes says the answer is yes"
 author: "mark"
 date: 2014-07-22 10:16:05
-excerpt: £4,040 in sales for just 20 minutes work?
+description: £4,040 in sales for just 20 minutes work?
 Here's how I did it... blog/categories:
  - latest-news
  - online-marketing